mcmuttons/GeoPredictor/README.md

 - The body's temperature
 - The specific geology signals found there, once you've comp. scanned them (i.e. flown down to the surface, targeted them with your ship or SRV and scanned)

+It also has the option to pop up a standard Observatory notification when a body with geological signals is scanned.

 The goal is to have the plugin try to predict what kind of specific geology signs you might find on a body, and also tell you whether it will be a new Codex entry or not.

 Howevever, even now, the info it displays is useful for geology hunters, so I hope you enjoy this early version, and then it should only improve from here. :)